wds4/tribal-tapestry/experiment/rules.md

 The social mode is enabled by (alternatively, *is defined as*) the following set of rules.
 Each rule defines a feature of cognition that is a _virtue_ when in service to one's own tribal narrative fiction, but that would otherwise be classified by the standard mode as a _vice_.
 These rules have been enumerated based on simple observation of human behaviour, with social media being a particularly rich source of data.

 The key to the recognition of the existence of these rules is their *context-dependent application*, always being applied relative to the narrative fiction of one's own tribe.
+(With the possible exception of the First Rule, which seems to be context-independent.)

 The list is in draft form and likely incomplete.
 Some rules overlap with others.